by Whiskers, matriarch of mischief

 More time lapses. *Snort, snuffle, shakes head to wake up* Yahoo!
 It looks like Grammy is awake too.
 Let's get this blog written. *cracks the whip* Come on Grammy, hobble to it.

 Oh no!
 Now I've forgotten.
 What was today's topic?
 Does anybody remember?
 Rondo?
 Etude?
 Sweetie?
 Mousie?
 Grammy?
 Hmmm.
 Somebody?
 Come on, help me here.

 Dear Friends, it looks like today's blog is a bust!
 Some days the little grey cells just don't want to work.
 Even trying to get everyone's help today it was not happening.
-All the little grey cells have taken a sabbatical.
-We apologize.
+My brain has taken a sabbatical.
+I apologize.

 Our only desire now is to …